openshift/runbooks/alerts/advanced-cluster-management-operator/ACMUWLMetricsCollectorFederationError.md

 ## Impact

-Metrics from user-defined workloads (e.g., custom application metrics) on the Hub cluster are not being collected by ACM Observability.
+Metrics from user-defined workloads (e.g., custom application metrics) are not being collected by ACM Observability.
 This will cause user-created dashboards in Grafana to have no data.

 **What user workload monitoring includes:**
 * Custom Prometheus metrics exposed by your applications (e.g., `/metrics` endpoints)